cabforum/servercert/docs/BR.md

 #### 5.4.1.1 Router and firewall activities logs

-"Router and firewall activities" is considered an unspecified term, and leaves the exact definition and scope up to the CA, however logging of router and firewall activities MUST at a minimum include:
+Logging of router and firewall activities necessary to meet the requirements of Section 5.4.1, Subsection 3.6 MUST at a minimum include:

   1. Successful and unsuccessful login attempts to routers and firewalls; and
   2. Logging of all administrative actions performed on routers and firewalls, including configuration changes, firmware updates, and access control modifications; and
   3. Logging of all changes made to firewall rules, including additions, modifications, and deletions; and
-  4. Logging of all system events and errors, including hardware failures, software crashes, and system restarts.
+  4. Logging of all system events and errors", including hardware failures, software crashes, and system restarts.

-Logging of router and firewall activities SHOULD NOT include:

-  1. Logging of traffic (such as but not limited to OCSP and CRL HTTP requests) passing through the device; and
-  2. Logging of successful inbound and outbound connections, unless they are related to security incidents.

-CAs are encouraged to recommend additional MUST and SHOULD NOT requirements through an email to questions@cabforum.org, for future discussion within the appropriate Working Group.

 ### 5.4.2 Frequency of processing audit log